ArKane-6418/ArKane-6418/README.md

 ### Hello there.
 I'm Joshua! 👋

 - 🌱 I’m currently getting back into Machine Learning.
-- 🔭 I'm currently reading GRIT by Angela Duckworth.
+- 📚 I'm currently reading GRIT by Angela Duckworth.
-- 🤔 I’m looking for help with enhancing my skillset.
+- 📈 I’m currently enhancing my skillset.
 - 💬 Ask me about anything, really!
 I love talking with others.
-- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/-joshua-ong/
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/-joshua-ong/">LinkedIn</a>
 - 😄 Pronouns: He/Him

 - You can learn more about me on my <a href="https://joshua-o.vercel.app/">blog website</a>.